-Horror director Jordan Peele smashed box office expectations, raking in $70 million in just the opening weekend for his critically acclaimed film, 'Us'.
-He's made our shortlist because 100 people search for his wisdom a month in America.
-We did give him a BAFTA in 2019, so we should be seeking him out as a leader of his genre.
+Horror director Jordan Peele smashed box office expectations, raking in $70 million in just the opening weekend for his critically acclaimed film, ‘Us’.
 His stand out leadership qualities lies in his ability to creatively tackle societal demons without shying away from the issues.

 A quote about taking risks: “I love biting off more than I can chew and figuring it out”

 Tony Bennett quotes